19hours/sg-statutes/Acts/Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act.md

 (b) in writing.

-(6) No acceptance by the defendant under this section that benefits have been derived by him from drug trafficking or from criminal conduct, as the case may be, shall be admissible in evidence in any proceedings for an offence.
+(6) No acceptance by the defendant under this section that benefits have been derived by him from drug dealing or from criminal conduct, as the case may be, shall be admissible in evidence in any proceedings for an offence.

 [6

 [25/99]

+[Act 21 of 2014 wef 01/09/2014]

 ### Amount to be recovered under confiscation order

-10\.—(1) Subject to subsection (3), the amount to be recovered from the defendant under the confiscation order shall be the amount the court assesses to be the value of the benefits derived by the defendant from drug trafficking or from criminal conduct, as the case may be.
+10\.—(1) Subject to subsection (3), the amount to be recovered from the defendant under the confiscation order shall be the amount the court assesses to be the value of the benefits derived by the defendant from drug dealing or from criminal conduct, as the case may be.

 [25/99]

+[Act 21 of 2014 wef 01/09/2014]

 (2) If the court is satisfied as to any matter relevant for determining the amount that might be realised at the time the confiscation order is made (whether by an acceptance under section 9 or otherwise), the court may issue a certificate giving its opinion as to the matters concerned and shall do so if satisfied as mentioned in subsection (3).

-(3) If the court is satisfied that the amount that might be realised at the time the confiscation order is made is less than the amount the court assesses to be the value of the benefits derived by the defendant from drug trafficking or from criminal conduct, as the case may be, the amount to be recovered from the defendant under the confiscation order shall be the amount appearing to the court to be the amount that might be so realised.
+(3) If the court is satisfied that the amount that might be realised at the time the confiscation order is made is less than the amount the court assesses to be the value of the benefits derived by the defendant from drug dealing or from criminal conduct, as the case may be, the amount to be recovered from the defendant under the confiscation order shall be the amount appearing to the court to be the amount that might be so realised.

 [25/99]

+[Act 21 of 2014 wef 01/09/2014]

 (4) If, on an application made in accordance with subsection (5), the court is satisfied that the amount that might be realised in the case of the person in question is greater than the amount taken into account in making the confiscation order (whether it was greater than was thought when the order was made or has subsequently increased), the court shall issue a certificate to that effect, giving its reasons.